ppy/osu-wiki/news/2024/2024-05-01-the-nat-gazette-june-2024.md

 ## Things to look out for

-### Ranking criteria cleanup project
+### Ranking criteria clean-up project

-The Ranking Criteria cleanup project is still going strong!
+The Ranking Criteria clean-up project is still going strong!
 A few proposals already made it into the RC, with more looming around the corner such as the [metadata](https://osu.ppy.sh/community/forums/topics/1894663?n=1) or the [storyboard](https://osu.ppy.sh/community/forums/topics/1897427?n=1) proposals currently being discussed.

 ### Badges